srobo/kitbook/Battery Charging.md

 ## Volunteer Requirements

 Every volunteer performing the Battery Charging role must have read this document fully.
 Any doubts must be discussed with Rich Barlow ASAP.
-All volunteers must sign-in on the Battery Charging Volunteer Sign-in sheet when starting their shift.
-The sign-in sheet is kept on Helpdesk.

 ## Safety